 3 weeks (54 hours)

-The course is intended for English language teachers with some years of teaching experience in the classroom.
+The course is intended for English language teachers with at least two years of teaching experience in the classroom.

 It aims to fulfil the following objectives: